 The Central Board of Secondary Education (CBSE) issues a set of guidelines for CBSE board exams that must be followed by the students, school staff and exam centre authorities.
 These guidelines facilitate the smooth conduct of Class 10 and 12 board examinations across CBSE exam centres in India.
 This year, the board will conduct the CBSE Class 10th exam twice.
-The first phase will be held from February 17 to March 10, 2026, while the second phase examination will be conducted from May 15 to June 1, 2026.
-In contrast, the CBSE 12th exam will be held only once from February 17 to April 9, 2026.
+The first phase is being held from February 17 to March 10, 2026, while the second phase examination will be conducted from May 15 to June 1, 2026.
+In contrast, the CBSE 12th exams are being held only once from February 17 to April 9, 2026.
 Below, we have provided the CBSE exam guidelines that need to be followed on exam day.

 This Story also Contains